 - Students convicted of a felony will need to provide the College more detailed information to determine eligibility to participate in a study abroad program.

-- Freshmen or transfer students applying to study abroad must complete at least one semester at SUNY College at Old Westbury.
+- Freshmen or transfer students applying to study abroad must complete at least one semester at SUNY Old Westbury.

 - Late applications will not be accepted.
 Completed applications must be submitted by the required datelines.